 We include the contributions from $b\rightarrow c\rightarrow e$ decays in the bottom-decay electron templates.
-The decay-electron ${\rm log}_{10}$(DCA/cm) distributions for all simulated heavy hadrons with an electron $p_{\rm T}>$ 2 GeV/$c$ are shown in Fig.~\ref{fig:Figure1}(a).
-Due to the long and nearly identical bottom hadron lifetimes, we are not systematically sensitive to the bottom relative fractions.
-Potential backgrounds from Drell-Yan and prompt quarkonia are absorbed in the hadron template, as they produce electrons that point to the PV.
-Electrons from $K_{e3}$ decays have DCA values outside the fit range considered.
-An example fit to 2014 data using the described templates is shown in Fig.~\ref{fig:Figure1}(b), and the residual distribution scaled by the statistical uncertainties in Fig.~\ref{fig:Figure1}(c).
+Due to the long and nearly identical bottom hadron lifetimes, we are not significantly sensitive to the bottom relative fractions.
+The decay-electron ${\rm log}_{10}$(DCA/cm) distributions for all heavy flavor hadron species that are considered in the fast simulation are shown in Fig.~\ref{fig:Figure6S} for an electron $p_{\rm T}\in$~[2.0,8.5]\,GeV/$c$.
+Potential backgrounds from Drell-Yan and prompt quarkonia are absorbed in the hadron template, as they produce electrons that point to the primary vertex. $K_{\rm e3}$ have DCA values outside the fit range considered.
+The only constrained normalization in the fit is the residual photonic electron template, which is estimated using a similar procedure as in Ref.~\cite{pphfe} to calculate the residual photonic electron yield.
+This yield relative to the candidate electron sample ranges from 25\% to 15\% from low to high $p_{\rm T}$, respectively.
+An example fit to 2014 data using the described templates is shown in Fig.~\ref{fig:Figure1}.